ops-center/searchlight/docs/cluster-alerts/json_path.md

 # Check json_path

-This is used to check any API response parsing JSON using JQ queries.
+Check command `json_path` is used to check JSON HTTP response using [jq](https://stedolan.github.io/jq/) queries.

-ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
-This check command is used to test Searchlight.

 ## Spec
 `env` check command has no variables.
+- `url` - URL to get data
+- `secretName` - Name of Kubernetes Secret used to call HTTP api.
+- `inClusterConfig` - Use InClusterConfig if hosted in Kubernetes
+- `warning` - Warning JQ query which returns [true/false]
+- `critical` - Critical JQ query which returns [true/false]

 Execution of this command can result in following states:
 - OK
 - WARNING
 - CRITICAL